The Markets of Chiang Mai by Samlor

 Our next destination is the San Pakoy market, one of our favorite markets where very few tourists go.
 We walk around this small, very local market and taste some of the typical Thai delicacies.
 We’ll chat with some of the vendors before we get back in our samlors.
 This market is the social center of the neighborhood.
 Everybody knows each other.

 After this, we cross the main road and pedal our way through small alleys in the direction of the historic Wat Ket neighborhood.
 Most of the first Western visitors settled in this area.
-We briefly stop at the Bain compound, formerly the offices of the Borneo Company Ltd. Next stop is the Wat Ket Karaam temple, which houses a fascinating museum with old pictures of Chiang Mai and artifacts*.
+We briefly stop at the Bain compound, formerly the offices of the Borneo Company Ltd. Next stop is the Wat Ket Karam temple, which houses a fascinating museum with old pictures of Chiang Mai and artifacts*.
 Jack Bain, son of William Bain, the last manager of the Borneo Company, founded this seldom-visited but fascinating museum.

-*the Wat Ket Museum is temporarily closed
+*The Wat Ket Museum is closed for renovations

 Kad Luang and Thapae Road